List of Judge Dredd characters: McTighe

+First appearance: Judge Dredd Megazine vol. 3 #40 (1998).
+Created by Alan Grant and Andrew Currie.

 Tek-Judge McTighe was head of Tek Division.
 He is the longest-serving head of Tek-Division to appear in the comic, as that office usually tends to have a high rate of turnover.
 He succeeded Judge McGovern in 2120, and joined the Council of Five shortly afterwards, following the death of Judge Herriman.
 During the mutant rights vote, Dredd said McTighe was a "yes man" who would vote the way Chief Judge Hershey told him.

-He resigned from the Council in 2131, following the deposing of Hershey; he was not invited back when Niles and Buell were.
+He resigned from the Council in 2131, following Hershey's recall from office; he was not invited back when Niles and Buell were.
 He remained in charge of Tek Division.
 Following the events of Chaos Day, McTighe was left despondent, believing they had failed to protect the citizens.

 He was assassinated in 2000 AD #1940 (2015), in a story set in 2137.
-It was revealed in #1943 that he had been re-appointed to the Council of Five at some point since the events in the story Trifecta.
+It was revealed in #1943 that he had been re-appointed to the Council of Five at some point since the events in the story Trifecta three years earlier.

 Morphy

+First appearance: 2000 AD #387 (1984).
+Created by John Wagner, Alan Grant and Ron Smith.

 Judge Morphy was the senior judge who supervised Dredd's Final Assessment to become a full judge, when Dredd was a rookie in 2079.
 During most of Dredd's career he mentored him, giving advice when needed, and was in many ways a father figure to him.
 He was killed in the line of duty in 2112, only a few months short of retirement.
 Dredd took his death very badly and almost murdered one of the killers, restraining himself only at the very last moment.
 The perpetrators were sentenced to thirty years.

 A recurring joke in the series is that Dredd always wears the wrong sized boots.
 This can actually be traced to Morphy's first appearance, where Dredd confided to his former supervisor that he'd been experiencing doubts about the job.
 Morphy advised him to requisition a pair of boots two sizes too small: "You'll be so busy cussin' those damned boots you won't have time to worry about anything else."

 Niles

+First appearance: 2000 AD #706 (1990).
+Created by John Wagner and Steve Dillon.

-Niles was head of the Special Judicial Squad (internal affairs) until 2122, when Chief Judge Hershey made him head of the Public Surveillance Unit.
+Judge Roger Niles was head of the Special Judicial Squad (internal affairs) until 2122, when Chief Judge Hershey made him head of the Public Surveillance Unit.
 Chief Judge Sinfield briefly replaced him as head of PSU with Judge Benedetto; Niles was reinstated by Chief Judge Francisco.
 When Judge Dredd ran against Sinfield in an election, Niles was Dredd's campaign manager.
 Niles was killed when the Statue of Judgement, which contained PSU headquarters, was destroyed by terrorists in 2134, after 22 years in the comic.